Saxagliptin and Metformin

 The manufacturer recommends to avoid metformin since liver disease is considered a risk factor for the development of lactic acidosis during metformin therapy.
 However, continued use of metformin in diabetics with liver dysfunction, including cirrhosis, has been used successfully and may be associated with a survival benefit in carefully selected patients; use cautiously in patients at risk for lactic acidosis (eg, renal impairment, alcohol use) (Brackett 2010; Zhang 2014).

-Oral: Administer once daily with the evening meal.
-Swallow whole; do not crush, cut, or chew tablets.
+Oral: Administer extended release (ER) tablets once daily with the evening meal.
+Swallow whole; do not crush, cut, or chew ER tablets.

-Komboglyze immediate release formulation [Canadian product; not available in the US] should be administered twice daily with meals (eg, breakfast and dinner).
+Immediate release formulation [Canadian product] should be administered twice daily with meals (eg, breakfast and dinner).

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted between 15°C to 30°C (59°F to 86°F).